Course Substitution Committee (FL/QR/QI)

 - Address: 3018A Steele Building, CB# 3504

-- Any student who has experienced “significant difficulties”* or failure in these classes at UNC or at a previous institution may request a substitution by personally completing the substitution request form.
+- Any student who has experienced “significant difficulties”* in these classes at UNC or at a previous institution may request a substitution for the FL or QR and QI general education requirements by personally completing the substitution request form.

 *Significant difficulties is defined as “being unable to acquire the course content in spite of exerting considerable effort and using resources to overcome the problem.”